d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 We will begin by first using a third-order polynomial function with the same order as the data generation function.
-The results show that this model’s training error rate when using the testing data set is low.
+The results show that this model’s training error rate when using the testing dataset is low.
 The trained model parameters are also close to the true values $w = [5, 1.2, -3.4, 5.6]$.